 These changes do not come all of a sudden from month to month, however, and without anything with which to compare them, the changes in the moon’s size or brightness are hard to quantify by simple observation.
 To notice the difference, you would need to see the apogean (smallest) full moon and the perigean (largest) full moon side by side, which only possible through photography or through some form of direct measurement.

-During the time of a supermoon, or any full moon, our satellite is in line with the sun.
+During the time of a supermoon – or any new or full moon – our satellite is in line with the sun.
 At that time, the sun and moon’s gravitational effects combine.
 For reasons we will not discuss here, the sun’s gravitational effect on Earth (as in influencing the tides) is only about half that of the moon.
 For this discussion, we will simply ignore the sun’s influence.

 When the moon is closest to the Earth, its gravitational pull is at its peak.